 If you decide you've lost control of your device and want to protect the information it contains, take the following steps to erase it:

-- 1 Locate the device using the steps in the task "Using Find My iPhone to Locate Your iPhone." - (2) Click Erase iPhone.
+Locate the device using the steps in the task "Using Find My iPhone to Locate Your iPhone" earlier in this chapter.

+Click Erase iPhone.

 Erase a Device